 Why read this? : We take some e-Commerce inspiration from our favourite bird, the magpie.
 Learn why staying curious and picking things up as you go matters so much in e-Commerce.
-We share examples of this from our first ever D2C project.
+We share examples from our first-ever D2C project.
 Read this to learn more about e-Commerce, and how to do it better.

 It’s currently magpie swooping season in Australia, as the swooping freaks out kids (and adults) who get too close to their nests and their newly laid eggs.
 It’s such a problem, there’s even a whole website dedicated to swooping magpies.

 Add that to the magpie’s reputation for being thieves, and you’d say magpies are the troublemakers of the bird world.

 Curious and pick things up along the way

 In fact, magpies are just highly curious birds who pick up things along the way.
 And we kinda like that, because we’re like that too.